 The Treaty, 1921: Records from the Archives

-Using the Treaty as a centrepiece, the National Archives presents an exhibition that marks its role as the official repository of the records of the State, one hundred years since its formation.
-The Treaty, 1921: Records from the Archives opens up significant historical records, official documents and private papers for the first time.
+The Anglo-Irish Treaty is one of the most significant historical documents held by the National Archives.
+Using it as a centrepiece, the National Archives will present an exhibition that marks its role as the official repository of the records of the State, one hundred years since its formation.
+The Treaty, 1921: Records from the Archives opens up significant historical records, official documents and private papers for the first time in the history of the State, including the first public presentation of the Treaty document.

 Using contemporary reportage, images and footage, The Treaty, 1921: Records from the Archives locates the Treaty negotiations in the political context of the Irish revolution and a world turned upside down by the First World War.
 Beginning with the exploratory talks between Éamon de Valera, President of Dáil Éireann, and British Prime Minister David Lloyd George during the summer of 1921, it details the work of the Irish plenipotentiaries and their secretariat, by presenting the documentary record that they left behind.